ilovespectra/bombsquad-cmui/README.md

+# Mark Sackerberg v3ui
+This is a modified replica of the [MarkSackerberg/CandyMachine-v3-ui-template](https://github.com/MarkSackerberg/CandyMachine-v3-ui-template)

 # Candy Machine v3 UI Introduction
 Hi!
 This is a production ready **Candy Machine V3** responsive UI which can be easily customized.
 Major features of the CMv3 such as Candy Guards are implemented & auto-detected.